 Buying:

-If possible, take a knowledgeable friend with you – the Beetle (as with most VWs) has an uncanny knack of charming you into making decisions lead by heart rather than head.
-It helps to have a voice of reason with you!
+If possible, take a knowledgeable friend with you.
+The Beetle (as with most VWs) has an uncanny knack of charming you into making decisions led by your heart rather than your head, so it helps to have a voice of reason with you!

 Familiarise yourself with common issues and have an understanding of what it is likely to cost to have them addressed.

 JK has a downloadable PDF of a Volkswagen Beetle buyers guide that explains in greater detail what those common issues may be, including corrosion hotspots.
-Click through to download me!
+Click through to download it!

 Maintenance: